Art, Science, and Healing Intertwined: Public Art at San Francisco Hospitals

 Much of the public art that has become a UCSF hallmark over the years can be found on the Parnassus campus, including sculptures by Beniamino Bufano, Robert Arneson, Nathan Oliveira and light artist Jim Campbell (featured on San Francisco Travel’s illuminatesf.com), murals by Douglas Cooper and Juana Alicia, and a stunning installation by Sarah Sze that cascades down the three-story front window of Kalmanovitz Library, much like liquid metal.
 The locations where most of the artworks are installed are the library, which has nine, and Saunders Court with six, a somewhat hard-to-find green space next to the School of Nursing and Clinical Sciences buildings.
 This eclectic group of purchased, commissioned, and donated artworks by internationally known and emerging artists dates from the 1930s to the present, and is curated by the Chancellor's Committee on Art, Honors, and Recognition with guidance from art advisor Lynne Baer.
 To take a self-guided tour of the collection, download the art map.

-The complete collection of 14 public art installations and more than 200 framed works at the new acute care and trauma center at the hospital, which was officially named the Priscella Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center at its November 2015 re-dedication, are yet to be unveiled.
-However, two light art installations can be experienced right now: "Ethereal Bodies 8," by Cliff Garten is a group of eight slender and diaphanous illuminated sculptures within a planted earthwork on the 23rd Street entry drive median.
-For "Archipelago," which is slightly obstructed by construction barriers as of this writing, Anna Valentina Murch designed the entire plaza between the new hospital and Building 5 with sculptural seating and lighting, planters and olive trees, to be like islands set into a meandering river.
+The Priscilla Chan and Mark Zuckerberg San Francisco General Hospital and Trauma Center features 14 public art installations and more than 200 framed works.
+Two light sculptures are among the impressive collection.
+"Ethereal Bodies 8," by Cliff Garten, is a group of eight slender and diaphanous illuminated sculptures within a planted earthwork on the 23rd Street entry drive median.
+For "Archipelago," Anna Valentina Murch designed the entire plaza between the new hospital and Building 5 with sculptural seating and lighting, planters and olive trees, to be like islands set into a meandering river.
 (Both artworks are featured on San Francisco Travel’s illuminatesf.com.)
 While being a local artist is not a criteria or directive of the San Francisco Arts Commission when accepting proposals for public works of art, when the final decisions were made by the Arts Commission based on the quality of the artists’ vision and work, it’s exciting to see that a number of commissions went to Bay Area artists, and in the case of artists Anna Valentina Murch and Paul Kos, who live close by, and Rupert Garcia, who started his career in the Mission, it’s hyper-local.
-To see the works that are currently accessible and get a sneak peek at more, download the public art brochure.
+To see the works that are currently accessible and get a sneak peek at more, download the portfolio.

 The San Francisco Arts Commission is the City agency that champions the arts as essential to daily life by investing in a vibrant arts community, enlivening the urban environment and shaping innovative cultural policy.